I don’t know anyone who reads about Medicare supplement insurance plans for entertainment.

 At this time the ten Medigap supplement plans that you can choose from are; Plan A, Plan B, Plan C, Plan D, Plan F, Plan G, Plan K, Plan L, Plan M, and Plan N.

-As of January 1, 2020, Plan F is no longer offered, but if you signed up for it before that date and paid your premiums on time, your policy will stay in force as long as you pay the premiums.
+On January 1, 2020, Plan F will no longer be offered, but if you sign up for it before that date and pay your premiums on time, your policy will stay in force as long as you pay the premiums.